maciejpirog/grzb/README.md

 - an arithmetic expression, which is (of course) passed by value (except for the case when the arithmetic expression is a single variable).

 `(assert f)` is a user asserion which specifies a condition that is met at a given point of the program.
 Most usually, we want one as the first step of the program (the precondition) and the last step (the postcondition).

+`(dummy-po)` adds a trivial proof obligation with the current weakest precondition as an assumption.
+This is useful to reveal the computed precondition.